kamesh7773/virtual-try-on-clothes/README.md

 ```

 Prompt wording matters more than the image does — the model leans on it
-heavily, so garment prompts are written to be specific and consistent.
+heavily, so garment prompts are written to be specific and consistent

 Bundling keeps the catalog working with no network and no credentials.
 Moving it server-side touches four files and is planned but not started —